vrthra/prolog.py/README.md

 # prolog.py

 A simple (and dumb) prolog DSL in Python.
-To execute:
+To execute the examples in libs.py:

 ```shell
 $ python3 libs.py